AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/signal/rules-engine-integration.md

 After these actions have been configured to be triggered and published, the Signal extension carries out the requested actions.

-To send PII data to external destinations, the `PII` action can trigger the rules engine when certain triggers and traits match.
-When setting a rule, you can also set the `PII` action for a Signal event.
-The `collectPii` API can then be used to trigger the rule and send the PII data.
+To send PII data to external destinations, the **Send PII** action can trigger the rules engine when certain triggers and traits match.
+When setting a rule, you can also set the **Send PII** action for a Signal event.
+The `collectPii` API can then be used to trigger the rule and send the data.

 ## Rules tokens

 Rules tokens are special strings that are used in rule actions as values and are expanded by the SDK when the action is carried out.
-The format of a token is `TOKEN`, where token is any data element that is defined in the Data Collection UI for a mobile property that identifies the source of the data from which the token is expanded.
-For example, `TOKEN` can be used in the Signal postback action, where `My Data element for ECID` is a data element that was created using the Mobile Core extension, and the data element type is Experience Cloud ID.
+The format of a token is `{%%token%%}`, where `token` is any data element that is defined in the Data Collection UI for a mobile property that identifies the source of the data from which the token is expanded.
+For example, `{%%My Data element for ECID%%}` can be used in the **Signal Postback** action, where `My Data element for ECID` is a data element that was created using the Mobile Core extension, and the data element type is **Experience Cloud ID**.

 The token can also be one of the reserved key names.
 For more information, see the [matching and retrieving values by keys tutorial](../rules-engine/technical-details.md#matching-and-retrieving-values-by-keys).